mfordas/forma_zakupy/README.md

 App for Forma Dietetyk: https://formadietetyk.pl/.

-Mostly It'll allow patients to create shopping lists for their diet programs.
+It'll allow patients to create shopping lists for their diet programs.
 In application you can also share your shopping lists with your family and be all the time up to date what you need to buy.
 App will be avaible for everyone.

 [![Build Status](https://travis-ci.org/mfordas/forma_zakupy.svg?branch=master)](https://travis-ci.org/mfordas/forma_zakupy)

+Running project:
+1. Create .env file with needed variables - pm me for more info.
+2. npm i
+3. npm run dev